f4exb/sdrangel/plugins/samplesource/plutosdrinput/readme.md

 <h3>5: Software decimation factor</h3>

-The I/Q stream from the LimeSDR is doensampled by a power of two by software inside the plugin before being sent to the passband.
+The I/Q stream from the PlutoSDR is doensampled by a power of two by software inside the plugin before being sent to the passband.
 Possible values are increasing powers of two: 1 (no decimation), 2, 4, 8, 16, 32, 64.

 <h3>6: Decimated bandpass center frequency placement</h3>